Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.MaintenanceWindow.md

 ## RECOMMENDATION

-Consider using the customer-controlled maintenance windows 'aksManagedAutoUpgradeSchedule' for all cluster upgrade scenarios and 'aksManagedNodeOSUpgradeSchedule' for all node OS security patching scenarios.
+Consider using a planned maintenance windows for AKS and node OS upgrades to avoid periods of high cluster utilization for improved reliability.
+Do this by configuring the `aksManagedAutoUpgradeSchedule` and `aksManagedNodeOSUpgradeSchedule` maintenance configurations.

 ## EXAMPLES